Teacher Residency: K-12 and Museum Education, Teaching through Architecture

 Andrew P. Phillips, AIA is an award-winning practicing architect and educator from Philadelphia, Pennsylvania with degrees from The Pennsylvania State University and Harvard University.
 His extensive teaching background includes 15 years teaching at The University of Pennsylvania before departing to teach at The Charter High School for Architecture + Design in 2009.
 He is the Director of Design Education and the Design Faculty Chair.
 CHAD is a tuition-free, open application, public school of choice to 600 students in grades 9 through 12.
 There are no admission requirements of any kind to enroll at CHAD.
 Founded in 1999, it is the first architecture charter high school in the nation.

-- Direct and personal connection to Fallingwater, Frank Lloyd Wright's masterwork
+- Exceptional access to Fallingwater, Frank Lloyd Wright's masterwork

 - Exploration of the interrelationships between buildings and the natural environment